-FEDERATION INTERNATIONALE DE L' AUTOMOBILE ACCREDITATION GUIDELINES FOR THE 2020 FIA FORMULA ONE WORLD CHAMPIONSHIP
+FEDERATION INTERNATIONALE DE L' AUTOMOBILE ACCREDITATION GUIDELINES FOR THE 2023 FIA FORMULA ONE WORLD CHAMPIONSHIP

-These Accreditation Guidelines are applicable to the 2020 FIA Formula One World Championship (the "Championship").
+These Accreditation Guidelines are applicable to the 2023 FIA Formula One World Championship (the "Championship").
 The Fédération Internationale de l'Automobile ("FIA") owns the Championship and recognises the value of the media for reporting on the Championship, provided that such coverage respects both the intellectual property rights that have been licensed by FIA to the Formula 1 Commercial Rights Holder and third parties associated with the Championship.

 Applicants for media accreditation must carefully read these Guidelines before submitting their application.
 All accredited parties and their journalists, photographers and editors are required to adhere to these Guidelines.
+Media Accreditation is granted at the sole discretion of the FIA and may be revoked at any time without notice.